 - Turmeric and ginger

-Consider adding these foods to your post-workout meals or incorporating them into your daily nutrition plan.
-For example, you could enjoy a smoothie bowl with berries, spinach, and chia seeds, or prepare a salmon and quinoa bowl with roasted vegetables for dinner.
+Consider adding these foods to your post-workout meals or building them into your daily nutrition plan.
+For instance, you could enjoy a smoothie bowl with berries, spinach, and chia seeds, or whip up a salmon and quinoa bowl with roasted vegetables for dinner.

 5. Time Your Nutrient Intake for Maximum Benefit

 The timing of your nutrient intake plays a crucial role in optimizing athletic recovery.
-By strategically consuming certain nutrients at specific times, you can enhance their effectiveness and support your body’s recovery processes.
+By strategically taking certain nutrients at specific times, you can heighten their effectiveness and support your body’s recovery processes.

 Key timing considerations include: